phillipnunes/100-days-of-code/log.md

 ### Day 67: February 06 2019

 **Today's Progress**: Today I learned about model hooks, custom events and listeners.
 I hope understand it better and use it in some future project.

+### Day 68: February 11 2019

+**Today's Progress**: Today I decided go back to train algorithms in codility, and yeah...I need to practice because I found it a bit difficult to solve the problems.